byui-cit/cit470/firewalls/README.md

   - Configure a "DMZ-access" policy that allows hosts in your inside zone to use any application protocol to reach any host in your DMZ.
   - Configure "remote-admin" policies that allow hosts in your DMZ to use SSH or RDP to reach any host in your inside and secure zones.
     - To assist with troubleshooting, configure your firewall policies to log the beginning and end of each network connection.

-- Manage your secure-facing firewall "in-band," using the inside zone IP address already configured for you.
+- Manage your secure-facing firewall "in-band," using the secure zone IP address already configured for you.
+Log in with credentials provided by your instructor.
   - Configure an administrator account for each team member.
+Then log out, and log in again with your own credentials.
-  - On your team's secure-facing firewall, configure another sub-interface for your team's secure zone, configured with its required VLAN tag, IPv4 address/subnet mask, and also configured to respond to ICMP "pings" (echo requests).
+  - On your team's secure-facing firewall, configure another sub-interface for your team's interconnect zone, configured with its required VLAN tag, IPv4 address/subnet mask, and also configured to respond to ICMP "pings" (echo requests).
   - Configure a default route on the secure-facing firewall.
-(The "next hop" should be the inside zone address of your Internet-facing firewall.)
+(The "next hop" should be the interconnect zone address of your Internet-facing firewall.)
   - Configure policies that allow hosts in your secure zone to use any application protocol to communicate with hosts in your DMZ and inside zone.
   - Configure policies that allow hosts in your inside zone to use SSH or RDP to communicate with hosts in your secure zone.
 - Verify that your DMZ and inside zone hosts can access the Internet and receive OS updates.